Chapter

 What does John 4:4 mean?

 Samaria lies directly between Jerusalem and Galilee.
-In order to make the shortest possible trip, a person could simply pass through Samaritan territory on their way from the city.
-However, the Samaritans were loathed by most Jews.
-A more common travel route would have been to cross the Jordan river into Perea, avoiding contact with the despised tribe.
+To make the shortest possible trip between the two, a person could simply pass through Samaritan territory on their way from the city.
+However, most Jews loathed Samaritans.
+The preferred route was to cross the Jordan river into Perea, avoiding contact with the despised tribe.
 And yet, this verse says Jesus "had to pass through" this territory.

 Expand